Enichan/BSAVE-Aseprite/README.md

 # BSAVE For Aseprite
-This is a script for Aseprite to save sprites to QBasic's BSAVE format, assuming 8 bits per pixel.
+This is a script for Aseprite to save sprites to the QBasic BSAVE format, assuming 8 bits per pixel.

 # Installation
 Download `Export BSAVE.lua` and place it in `%APPDATA%\Aseprite\scripts` and restart Aseprite if it was already running.